ksheersagaragrawal/HelloWorld/README.md

-# HelloWorld
+# naval - totd
-Deploying a "Hello World" Node.js Application on AWS ECS/Fargate with Terraform and GitHub Actions CI/CD Pipeline
+Deploying a "naval-totd" Node.js Application on AWS ECS/Fargate with Terraform and GitHub Actions CI/CD Pipeline

 Here is my approach on building this project.